Labour Disruption Information

 • There will be no instruction, supervision, or extracurricular activities.

-We encourage families to begin planning for alternate arrangements.
+We will notify families immediately if a strike is confirmed.
+Please begin planning for alternate arrangements.

 Are principals and assistant principals part of the strike?